Accio/MCBDD/index.md

 Module IV focuses on MoA inference for safety and efficacy profiles of drug candidates.
-We will mainly computational analysis and impact of single-cell omics data (30.04.2021), and explore the potential of proteomics to infer mode of action (21.05.2021).
+We will mainly computational analysis and impact of single-cell omics data, and explore the potential of proteomics to infer mode of action.

 * [Slides of Module IV](assets/2021/ModuleIV/MCBDD-2021-ModuleIV.pdf)